Aleph-Alpha/pharia-engine/resource_eval/README.md

 TODO: parallel repetition, parallel blocks

-We capture the output of a run of the Pharia Kernel operations in file `241022_162524.558_run.log`, which means that the run was captured 2024 on October the 22nd at 16:25:24 and 558 ms.
+We capture the output of a run of the Pharia Kernel operations in a file such as `241022_162524.558_run.log`, which means that the run was captured 2024 on October the 22nd at 16:25:24 and 558 ms.
 The ending `_run.log` indicates that all information for evaluation is stored there, each line is a Json string.
 These `_run.log` files can be stored and checked in to compare evaluations over time.
 In the beginning of a `_run.log` file, there are always three lines.
 First information about the machine the bench runs on, second about the binary, third about the cmds file.
-Then for each Pharia Kernel operation there is a line with the `cmd` it executed, how long it `took` in ms, and the resident memory size (`rss`) after the command and by how much it changed compared to before the command (`rss_diff`).
+Then for each Pharia Kernel operation there is a line with the `cmd` it executed, how long it `took` in ms.
+In addition there is the resident set size (`rss`), which is the amount of memory in KB currently in RAM for the running process, after the command and by how much it changed compared to before the command (`rss_diff`).
 There is similar information about the virtual memory size (`vms`, `vms_diff`).
 Note that `rss` may go down during a run if memory is swapped out.
-Unfortunately, there is no platform independent (i.e. Linux, Mac, and Windows), way to accommodate for this.
+Unfortunately, there is no platform independent (i.e. Linux, Mac, and Windows), way to log this accurately.
 The last line observes the command `stop`, which happens automatically and may take a long time on a Mac.

-The other log file ends with `_pk.log` and captures the Pharia Kernel output.
+The other log file ends with `_pk.log` and captures the Pharia Kernel log output as well as intermittent resource consumption messages.
-This file is only used for error tracing and can safely be removed as it is unnecessary for evaluation.
+This log file is only used for error tracing and can safely be removed after a successful run as it is not used for evaluation.

 ## Running